Home Theater Seating Ideas

 Then of course you’ll want to take things like room shape and size into consideration when deciding if surround speakers would be right for you.

-If you’re going with the traditional 5.1 setup, then make sure that the surround left and right speakers are situated exactly on each side of you, exactly 4 feet away from the listening position.
+If you’re going with the traditional 5.1 setup, then make sure that the surround left and right speakers are situated exactly on each side of you, about 4 feet away from the listening position.
 This ensures you get the greatest coverage, enhancing that surround sound effect.

 Now if you’re going with 7.1 however, the farthest two speakers should be located on the back wall and at the same height as your surround right and left (you can even elevate it a foot or two if this isn’t possible for you).